Award-winning journalist working at the intersection of visual storytelling, innovation and audience strategy.

 I have led and contributed to projects recognized by the Pulitzer Prizes, George Polk Awards, News and Documentary Emmys, Edward R. Murrow Awards, Online Journalism Awards, Overseas Press Club, White House Correspondents’ Association, Robert F. Kennedy Journalism Awards and Society for News Design.
 I was part of the team that won a Pulitzer Prize for explanatory reporting for the 2°C: Beyond the Limit series on climate change, the team that was a Pulitzer Prize finalist for public service journalism for an investigation into tracing the surge of fentanyl from Mexican labs to U.S. streets and the team that was a Pulitzer Prize finalist for public service journalism for an investigation of the opioid epidemic.
 And I was an editor on the Washington Post team that shared the Polk Award for Technology Reporting with the Forbidden Stories Network and Guardian U.S. for "The Pegasus Project," a collaborative investigation into military-grade spyware.

+Prior to joining The Washington Post, I was a designer for The Arizona Republic in Gannett’s Design Studio and the editor of SND.org.
 I graduated from UCLA, where I studied communications and geography and led The Daily Bruin’s quarterly lifestyle magazine.
-I currently live in Washington, D.C. with my husband and two dogs, after spending more than 20 years in the Western U.S. in California, Arizona, Washington and Colorado.
+I currently live in Washington, D.C., after spending more than 20 years in the Western U.S. in California, Arizona, Washington and Colorado.

 Let’s chat: hello@courtneykan.com